 After the dog tries this is a great time to apply any flea, tick, and other parasite controls that dogs in your area require.

 For the eyes simply grab a damp cloth to wipe the area clean of excretions, dirt, etc.

 For the ears check once a month for signs of infection, mites, or other parasites.
 Any redness, discharge, or unusual odor will require a visit to the vet to check it out.
 There are also ear-cleaning lotions available that you can apply yourself if you want your Husky to look its best.

-Nail clipping need only be done from time to time.
+Nail clipping needs only be done from time to time.
 Once a month have a look and see if the nails need a trim.
-It really depends on the environment your dog is in to whether nails are under control or not.
+It really depends on the environment your dog is into whether nails are under control or not.
 Like all grooming, the earlier you start the better.
-You can start clipping nails of a puppy at just 4 weeks old to help it get used to the sensation of the clippers.
+You can start clipping the nails of a puppy at just 4 weeks old to help it get used to the sensation of the clippers.